Tha Crossroads: Music video

 The music video was filmed on February 27–28, 1996.
 It opens with the female vocal group Tre' (Kimberly Cromartie, Rebecca Forsha and Maniko Williams) singing the traditional spiritual "Mary Don't You Weep" in a church funeral setting, followed by the members of Bone Thugs-n-Harmony singing the main song in several settings, such as a church and a mountain top.

-The main focus of the video is an imposing man with sunglasses and a trench coat, akin to a Reaper.
-Bone are among the few who can see the man, and watch him as he gathers souls of various individuals who are marked for death, such as a young man who leaves his distraught mother behind (presumably having died after entering life as a gang member), Bone's friend Wally, Wish Bone's Uncle Charles, Eazy-E, and a newborn baby (possibly to have died from a childbirth complication).
-The Reaper then leads the souls, with the baby in his arms, up a mountain where he reveals himself to be an angel, then takes the dead to Heaven.
+The main focus of the video is a big, imposing man wearing sunglasses, a black hat, and a trench coat, akin to a Reaper.
+Bone are among the few who can see the man, and watch him as he gathers souls of various individuals who are marked for death, such as a young man who leaves his distraught mother behind (presumably having died after entering life as a gang member), Bone's friend Wally, Wish Bone's Uncle Charles, Eazy-E, and a newborn baby (possibly having died from a childbirth complication).
+The Reaper leads the souls, with the baby in his arms, up a mountain where he reveals himself to be an angel, then takes the dead to Heaven.

-"Tha Crossroads" was nominated for the Best Rap Video at the MTV Video Music Awards in 1996, although it lost to Coolio's "Gangsta's Paradise".
+At the 1996 MTV Video Music Awards, the song was nominated for Video of the Year, Best Group Video, Best Rap Video (it lost to Coolio's Gangsta's Paradise), Viewer's Choice and Best Special Effects.
+The group performed the song live at the ceremony.